When Do Neural Networks Outperform Kernel Methods?: Rigorous results for kernel methods and NT, RF NN expansions

-We will take $r>1$, so that $\bx_i$ projected onto any one dimensional subspace of $\cV$ has larger variance than $\bx_i$ projected onto any one dimensional subspace of $\cV^\perp$.
+We call $\bz_{0,i}$ the signal covariates, $\bz_{1,i}$ the noise covariates, and $r$ the covariates signal-to-noise ratio (or covariates SNR).
+We will take $r >1$, so that the variance of the signal covariates $\bz_{0,i}$ is larger than that of the noise covariates $\bz_{1,i}$.
 In high dimension, this model is --for many purposes-- similar to an anisotropic Gaussian model $\bx_i \sim \normal(0,(r^2-1)\bU\bU^{\sT}+\id)$.
-As shown below, the effect of anisotropy on RKHS methods is significant only if $r$ is polynomially large in $d$.
+As shown below, the effect of anisotropy on RKHS methods is significant only if the covariate SNR $r$ is polynomially large in $d$.
 We shall therefore set $r=d^{\kappa/2}$ for a constant $\kappa>0$.